Analysis of adaptive two-grid finite element algorithms for linear and nonlinear problems: Adaptive two-grid finite element algorithms for nonlinear PDEs

 \subsubsection{Convergence of Algorithm~\ref{algo3}}

-In this section we discuss the convergence of the adaptive two-grid finite element Algorithm~\ref{algo3}, assuming the bulk criterion \eqref{Dorfler} holds.
-The following two lemmas are useful to prove the error reduction property.
-The first lemma is extracted from \cite{hu2013convergence}. \begin{lemma} Define $\rho=1-\frac{1}{\sqrt{2}}$, we have
+In this section we discuss the convergence of the adaptive two-grid finite element Algorithm~\ref{algo3}, assuming the bulk criterion \eqref{20150623_7_add} holds.
+The following lemma and Lemma \ref{lem:conv1} are useful to prove the error reduction property. \begin{lemma} Assume the bulk criterion \eqref{20150623_7_add} holds, and then for any $\epsilon>0$, there exists $\beta_1(\epsilon) > 0$ and $C_\epsilon > 0$ depending on $\epsilon$ such that